AliceRivi14/Assignment3/README.md

-# Assignment3
+# Assignment 3

-Software architecture for the control of a mobile robot.
+Software architecture for the control of a mobile robot
 ================================

 This is software architecture for the control of the robot in the environment developed by [Student Robotics](https://studentrobotics.org) in ROS.